October 5, 2021 Ani Williams

 — ‘The Magic of Tone and the Art of Music’ by Dane Rudhyar

 This experience of hearing the subtle harmonies of Venus would be the first of many similar occurrences, in which various tones sounded during a dream or in the atmosphere, causing me to awaken.
-Each time I would eventually look for the possible source in the night sky.
-On one occasion I was researching sites and staying at the base of Mount Canigou in the eastern French Pyrenees.
-Canigou is considered a holy mountain to the Catalan people living in the region, including local Kabbalists and mystics, who practiced secret grail rituals and chants at Canigou.
+Each time after not being able to identify the source of the sound or music, I would look to see what stars were prominent in the night sky.
+On one occasion I was on a research trip and staying at the base of Mount Canigou in the eastern French Pyrenees.
+Canigou is considered a holy mountain to the Catalan people living in the region, including local Kabbalists and mystics, who were said to have practiced secret grail rituals and chants at Canigou.

 During that particular early morning under the towering Pyrenees and Canigou, I was dreaming about ancient symbols, petroglyphs carved on red rock walls.
-The concentric circles of this common symbol are most often related to solar cycles and mark solstices and equinox points in the yearly calendars of ancient people.
+The concentric circles of the common symbol pictured are most often related to solar cycles and mark solstices and equinox points in the yearly calendars of ancient people.
+In this case, they were used by Sinagua and Pueblo tribes of Northern Arizona.

-In the dream, I was told that the petroglyph rings also related to musical resonance or harmonics.
-I was awakened from the dream, when suddenly there was a distinct ringing sounding like three bells being struck nearby.
-I opened the window to check if the sound was coming from the village, and looked up to see Antares, the star in the heart of the constellation Scorpio, just before it set over the Pyrenees.
+In the dream, a voice said that the petroglyph rings also related to musical resonance or harmonics, perhaps similar to standing waves that are created by sound.
+I was suddenly awakened from the dream, by a distinct ringing sounding like three bells being struck nearby.
+I opened the window to check if the sound was coming from the village, but could not see any possible source.
+I glanced up and just above the mountain was Antares, the star in the heart of the constellation Scorpio, just before it set over the Pyrenees.

 Interestingly, just three days previous, Antares was conjunct the Full Moon during a powerful Lunar eclipse.
 During the eclipse, I had done prayers and mantras while connecting with the alignment of Sun, Earth, Moon, Aldebaran and Antares at the eclipse moment.
 Apparently, a gate of communication had opened to the red giant star in the heart of Scorpio in the form of subtle resonance!
-Somehow I could hear the giant red star singing.
-In the frequencies of stars there is information, knowledge encoded in the song.
+Antares made contact and I could hear the giant red star singing.
+In the frequencies of stars there is information, knowledge encoded in the resonance and light.
 This principle is being used by astrophysicists to study the composition and activity of stars including the global project called GONG, Global Oscillations Network Group.
+By monitoring the “song of the sun” scientists are able to study the elements through their frequencies.

 Over the years, there have been similar occurrences with the stars Sirius and Aldebaran and subsequent transmissions of information and resonance.